hassanshahid94/Process-Manager---macOS/README.md

 # Process Manager
 Process Manager is a macOS Application designed for displaying the currently running processes.
-Users can terminate and forcefully kill the running process.
+Users can kill the running process.

 ### Features:
 This app has following major features: